Jala3400/Logo_to_ASCII/docs/how-it-works.md

 ## Calculating brightness

+### Brightness formula

 In the following sections, when calculating the brightness from an rgb value, we use the following formula:

 sqrt(0.299 \* r + 0.587 \* g + 0.114 \* b)

 We do the square root because the human eye does not perceive the brightness linearly.
 If we didn't do the square root, the color red would be dark enough that it would not print.

+### Custom brightness formula

+It is the same as before but you subtract 0.5 (or other value of your liking).
+The point is that you need negative and positive values.

+If the brightness range is from 0 to 1, when you multiply you can only increase the score, so a brighter character will have a higher value than the darker ones.
+Even if it was a completely dark block it will have a score of 0 with every character.

+It is only when you have negative values that you can punish mismatches.